piky/devstack/doc/source/configuration.rst

 local.conf
 ==========

-The new configuration file is ``local.conf`` and resides in the root DevStack directory like the old ``localrc`` file.
+The new configuration file is ``local.conf`` and resides in the ``devstack/samples`` directory, copy this file into the root devstack directory where the old ``localrc`` file resides.
 It is a modified INI format file that introduces a meta-section header to carry additional information regarding the configuration files to be changed.